Netdex/niinii/README.md

 - Optimally, I would like to be able to use this tool offline

 ## Roadmap
+- Furigana over term
+- Style configuration
+- Low-barrier distribution (i.e. extract and run)

+TODO

+## Features
+i.e. Completed roadmap items
-- Interface and parser for ichiran-cli (implemented as `ichiran-rs`)
+- Interface and parser for ichiran-cli (implemented as `ichiran-rs` under `third-party\ichiran`)
-- Visual representation of segmentation
+- Visual representation of segmentation (RikaiView)
-- Visual representation of gloss on term basis (tooltip)
+- Visual representation of gloss on term basis (TermView)
+- Click hover window to open persistent window (which itself has hovers, for stuff like vias)
 - Auto-clipboard
-- Low-barrier distribution (i.e. extract and run)

 TODO